gekatateam/neptunus/docs/DATA_MODEL.md

  - `AppendFields(data Map)` - append fields to the root of data map
  - `Clone() *Event` - clone event
  - `Copy() *Event` - copy event; new Id and Timestamp will be generated
+ - `Done()` - mark event as delivered, deleted from pipeline or finally failed
  - `StackError(err error)` - add error to event

 `SetField`, `GetField` and `DeleteField` use dots as path separator.
 For example: